mr-nfamous/ungop/readme.md

     •minv:  across vector

-### •rol· «ROtate representation Left»

-    •rols:  by scalar
+### •rot· «ROTate binary representation»

+Shifts the binary representation of each element in the first operand by a number of bits specified as an unsigned integer given as the second operand.
+The bits shifted out "roll over", i.e. rotate back into the space at the opposite end of the element.

+    •rotl:  left
+    •rotr:  rite

-### •ror· «ROtate representation Right»
+### •rov· «ROtate binary representation by Vector element»

-    •rors:  by scalar
+    •rovl:  left
+    •rovr:  rite

 zsert = zeros are shifted in
 lsert = the lower bits of second operand are shifted in rsert = the upper bits of second operand are shifted in ssert = the value of the sign bit us shifted in

+all elements by same unsigned int:

+    rotl (rotate left)
+    rotr (rotate rite)

     shl2 (shift ssert by scalar left and widen) shll (shift zsert by scalar left keep lower) shlr (shift zsert by scalar left keep upper) shls (shift zsert by scalar left saturating)

+    shrs (shift ssert rite by scalar)

+    sill (shift lsert left by scalar)
+    silr (shift rsert left by scalar)

+    sirl (shift lsert rite by scalar)
+    sirr (shift rsert rite by scalar)

+    spll (shift pair left from lo)
+    splr (shift pair left from hi)

+    sprl (shift pair right from lo)
+    sprr (shift pair right from hi)

+each element by corresponding vector element:

     svl2 (shift zsert left by vector and widen) svll (shift zsert left by vector keep lower) svlr (shift zsert left by vector keep upper) svls (shift zsert left by vector saturating)

-sill (shift lsert left by scalar) silr (shift rsert left by scalar)

-shrs (shift ssert rite by scalar)

     svrs (shift ssert rite by vector)

-sirl (shift lsert rite by scalar) sirr (shift rsert rite by scalar)

-spvl (shift pair left)
-spvr (shift pair right)

-### •shl· «SHift bits Left by scalar»
+### •shl· «SHift Left by scalar»

-shll and shlr left shifts unsigned integers logically and signed integers arithmetically then extracts the lower or upper half of the intermediate result. shl2 on the other hand returns the entire twice-as-wide intermediate result. shls is identical to shl2 then converting the twice as big intermediate result to the same type by saturation.
+For integers, each element in the operand is shifted left by a constant number of bits, which has the effect of multiplying the operand by a power of two.
+For floats, the shift amount is added to the object's exponent member, which is semantically equivalent to left shifting an int.

+Implementations commonly define a macro form, giving users the ability to explicitly use the faster constant shift instructions.
     •shl2:  sfill keep wider
     •shls:  sfill
     •shll:  zfill keep lower